-If you continuously inject drugs into your vein, eventually they will collapse, which cannot be fixed and will be forever with you.
-The best thing to do is, to stop using drugs altogether.
-With our Residential Treatment Program, we can help you overcome your addiction.
-Save your veins, before it is too late.
+If you continuously inject drugs into your vein, eventually, they will collapse, which cannot be fixed and will be forever with you.
+The best thing to do is to stop using drugs altogether.
+Our Residential Treatment Program can help you overcome your addiction and save your veins before it is too late.

 How Exactly Does a Vein Collapse?

-Suppose a person continuously injects the chemical substance into the same vein, which is common practice for heroin abuse and dependence.
+Suppose a person continuously injects the chemical substance into the same vein, typical for heroin abuse and dependence.
 In that case, the vein’s walls might grow weak and crumble, ultimately reducing blood flow.
 The collapse of a vein is characterized by either the leakage of blood or the inability of blood to flow through.
 When one of your veins has collapsed, you will notice that the skin surrounding the injection site is beginning to darken and bruise.